2023 Most Popular History Bachelor's Degree Schools in the Middle Atlantic Region

 On average, history graduates from Kean take out $27,248 in student loans while working on their Bachelor's Degree.

 Rowan University came in at #18 in this year’s edition of the Most Popular History Bachelor’s Degree Schools in the Middle Atlantic Region ranking.
-Located in the suburb of Glassboro, Rowan is a public college with a large student population.
+Located in the large suburb of Glassboro, Rowan is a public school with a large student population.

 Women make up 32% of the history majors at the school.